InvoiceShelf/docs/docs/guide/invoices.md

 An invoice can be created using one of the three pre-designed templates.
 You can add additional taxes to the invoice and also add it as a compound tax.
 Also, you can give a discount to your customer by percentage or fixed value.

-Note that crater supports per-item discounts as well as discounts on the total invoice value.
+Note that InvoiceShelf supports per-item discounts as well as discounts on the total invoice value.
 You can change the setting from Settings -> Preferences page.

 #### Invoice Fields: